 In one of the best books I’ve read in many years, author and civil rights attorney, Connie Rice (cousin of former Secretary of State Condoleezza Rice) discusses the impact of colorism.
 The book, Power Concedes Nothing: One Woman’s Quest for Social Justice in America, from the Courtroom to the Kill Zones, was so compelling, I couldn’t put it down.
 She got me with the opening chapter, a story of early childhood when she encountered a very dark-skinned boy.

 Rice, who is labeled ‘high yellow’ by one of the characters in the book, is light-skinned by African-American standards.
 At this point in her life, she hadn’t met anyone with skin the color of the boy who she would later follow home.
-Apparently, the boy had never met anyone who looked like Rice because when he met her he asked, “What Is You”?
-Rice becomes friends with the boy.
+Apparently, the boy had never met anyone who looked like Rice either because when he met her he asked, “What Is You”?
+Rice becomes friends with the boy, later visiting his home.
 As a result, she sees depths of poverty she did not know existed.
-She credits this experience for being one of the driving forces that ignited a spark that has remained lit for the rest of her life.
+She credits this early relationship and the awareness it gave her for being one of the driving forces that ignited a spark for social justice within her that has remained lit to this day.
 The book is worth reading.

 People of color, but more specifically, Black people, are acutely aware of this hierarchy, even today with the Obama family in the White House.
 In fact, some argue that the Obama administration — with its appointment of so many blacks that have passed the “brown paper bag test” — is yet another demonstration of this deeply rooted far reaching adherence to colorism.
 Lest you think this a nonissue at the higher echelons of society, take a look at the montage below:

 But although we frequently talk about skin color as being a defining characteristic of blackness, hair texture is as much or more of a focus in the black community – particularly with black women.
-Perhaps because it is easier to control, due to inventions dating back to the turn of the 20th century.
+Perhaps because it’s easier to control, due to inventions dating back to the turn of the 20th century, hair gets greater scrutiny within the black community and is one of the driving forces for a multibillion dollar industry.
 For example, in 1905, Madame CJ Walker invented a method of hair straightening that became so popular the revenue it generated made her the first African-American millionaire.
 Frankly, I believe that skin bleaching would have been as popular as hair straightening had it been effective.
 But in 1905, blacks couldn’t lighten their skin or alter their features (think Michael Jackson) but they could de-kink or straighten their hair.
 And today most black women, especially those in the public eye, still do.

 So how does this relate to the Gabby hair debate?
 Well, the “problem” with Gabby’s hair — again, this is being characterized as a problem from the standpoint of the twitter debaters who are apparently adhering to the social rules established in an effort to conform to white standards of beauty — is that Gabby was wearing a straight weave but her own biological hair (which was visible during the Olympic games) was not straightened at least not at the roots.
 In other words, her natural hair — the new growth at the roots — had not been de-kinked before she went on camera.
 Her appearance on the international stage, showing unintentionally nappy hair, broke the rules.
 I want to be clear here.
 I am talking about UNINTENTIONALLY nappy hair – not the Whoopi Goldberg or Angela Davis kind of nappy where it is apparent that these women embrace their natural beauty.
 Gabby’s wrongdoing – again, in the minds of the tweeters – was that she or her mother purchased a straight weave but didn’t keep up with Gabby’s new growth by keeping it straight too.